semanticarts/ontology-toolkit/README.md

                         Title to use for graph.
 If not supplied, the repo URI will be used if graphing an endpoint, or 'Gist' if graphing local files.
+  --show-bnode-subjects Use triples with blank nodes in the subject to generate
+                        the graphic.

 Sampling Limits:
   --instance-limit INSTANCE_LIMIT